 7. Bank X — San Diego, CA

-Bank X, a division of BofI Federal Bank, is an online bank that caters to millennials with low-cost products, online- and mobile-friendly services, and simple, straightforward banking accessible from any internet connection, 24/7.
+Bank X (now Axos Bank), a division of BofI Federal Bank, is an online bank that caters to millennials with low-cost products, online- and mobile-friendly services, and simple, straightforward banking accessible from any internet connection, 24/7.

 There are no monthly fees associated with Bank X accounts, and it’s free to use any ATM in the nation — any fees incurred are refunded to account holders.
 The bank also provides free overdraft protection, and a cash-back program with debit card use.